sharkdp/bat/doc/assets.md

-## Add New Syntax Highlighting into the bat binary
+## Adding new builtin languages for syntax highlighting

-Should you find a particular syntax is not available within `bat` and think it should be included in `bat` by default, you can follow the instructions and policies outlined below.
+Should you find that a particular syntax is not available within `bat` and think it should be included in `bat` by default, you can follow the instructions outlined below.

 `bat` uses the excellent [syntect](https://github.com/trishume/syntect) library to highlight source code.
 As a basis, syntect uses [Sublime Text](https://www.sublimetext.com/) syntax definitions in the `.sublime-syntax` format.